17th Circuit Court

 Jury Management Division

-SCAM WARNING: If you receive a call from anyone claiming to be from the jury office, although they may ask for verification of your current address, please note that no one from the jury office or court will ever call you to ask for social security numbers or credit card numbers.
-Never give out personal or confidential information to anyone if you receive a call regarding jury service.
+If you receive a call from someone claiming to be from the jury office, they may ask to verify your current address, but please be aware that no one from the jury office or court will ever ask for your social security number or credit card information.
+The jury office will also never request any payment over the phone.
+Do not share personal or confidential information with anyone who contacts you about jury service.

 Overview